 The Conestoga Wagon is often confused with the Prairie Schooner.
 Unlike the Schooner, the Conestoga Wagon was designed to carry freight, not people.
-The Conestoga Wagon is a donated artifact, not original to the site.
-The wagon was constructed between 1790 and 1830.
-The Conestoga Wagon located at Historic Hanna's Town has had little work done to preserve it; as it was donated in almost perfect condition.
-Conestoga Wagons served a big role in trade and transportation starting after the American Revolution.
+This Conestoga Wagon is a donated artifact, not original to the site, however, it was constructed between 1790 and 1830.
+Conestoga Wagons served a major role in trade and transportation after the American Revolution.
 In Westmoreland County, Conestoga Wagons helped develop roads, grow small outpost towns, and made travel and westward expansion feasible.

 Conestoga Wagon Shed